rasheedaboud/FSharp-Web-Development/Part 3 -Building UI/Part 3- Building UI with Feliz.DaisyUI.md

+## TL;DR

+In this part of the series, we look into integrating Feliz.DaisyUI into an F# web app to leverage its variety of beautiful UI components based on Tailwind CSS and DaisyUI.
+The process includes installing the Feliz.DaisyUI library, configuring it, and updating the app components to use Feliz.DaisyUI's functional programming approach for creating a visually appealing user interface.
+We also walk through the setup of Tailwind CSS and the DaisyUI plugin, importing CSS styles, and making some adjustments to the app's components for a better UI structure.

+## Background

 In this third part of the series, we will explore how to integrate Feliz.DaisyUI into our web app, [Feliz.DaisyUI](https://dzoukr.github.io/Feliz.DaisyUI/#/) is a library that provides a set of UI components and utilities based on the DaisyUI framework, which is built on top of Tailwind CSS.

 By integrating Feliz.DaisyUI, we can easily create beautiful and responsive UI components in our F# web app.
 We'll be able to leverage the power of Feliz's functional programming approach and DaisyUI's utility-focused CSS classes to create stunning UIs with minimal effort.